paion-data/linuxserver-documentation/README.md

+!!! warning
+    This site (linuxserver.qubitpi.org) is NOT the official LinuxServer.io documentation and is used for personal study only.
+The official LinuxServer.io documentation is at [docs.linuxserver.io](https://docs.linuxserver.io/)

 # Introduction

 Welcome to the home of the LinuxServer.io documentation!
 It is our goal to ensure that all of our images are properly documented with all of the relevant information, in order to help our users get started.
 In addition to individual set up guides for each image, there is also general information, and best practices, pertaining to running Docker containers.